carchase/amoebots/README.md

 # AmoeBots
-Senior Project August 2016 to May 2017
+Senior Capstone Project August 2016 to May 2017

 ## Background
 A senior project group in ECE has been creating a robot array consisting of